Visiting in January Overview

 hiking in january

-While there are many trails that are closed for the winter, there are plenty that are still accessible.
-Many of the lower trails in the Valley, such as Bridalveil Falls, Mirror Lake, Lower Yosemite Falls and the Vernal Falls footbridge on the Mist Trail stay open through the winter.
-But trails that take you higher in elevation, like Upper Yosemite Falls and 4-mile Trail are closed.
+While many trails are closed for the winter, plenty are still accessible.
+Many of the lower trails in the Valley, such as Bridalveil Falls, Mirror Lake, Lower Yosemite Falls, and the Vernal Falls footbridge on the Mist Trail, stay open through the winter.
+But trails that take you higher in elevation, like Upper Yosemite Falls and the 4-mile Trail, are closed.
 Hetch Hetchy and Wawona remain open all year, and their trails will be snow-covered but open.
 You can read NPS’ current conditions before heading out for the day and check out the best Yosemite hikes for more ideas.

 If you’re up for an adventure, snowshoeing is a great winter alternative to hiking.
-You can snowshoe (as well as cross country ski) the Glacier Point road for an unmated view of the valley and Badger Pass Ski area.
-Dewey Point Meadow Trailhead which branches off of Glacier Point Road is another excellent option.
+You can snowshoe (as well as cross-country ski) the Glacier Point road for an unmated view of the valley and Badger Pass Ski area.
+Dewey Point Meadow Trailhead, which branches off of Glacier Point Road, is another excellent option.
 The Crane Flat area also offers snowshoeing options for beginners and experts alike.
-The 4 mile roundtrip Clark Range View Trail is nice for beginner snowshoers and offers wonderful views of the Merced River.
-If you’re up for a challenge, the Tuolumne Grove Trail will take you through a remarkable sequoia grove.
-While shorter than Clark Range View coming in around 2.5 miles, it is a bit of a climb and definitely a harder trek.
-Another great option is a snowshoe trek in Mariposa Grove which boasts massive sequoias that you won’t want to miss
+The 4-mile roundtrip Clark Range View Trail is nice for beginner snowshoers and offers wonderful views of the Merced River.
+The Tuolumne Grove Trail will take you through a remarkable Sequoia grove if you’re up for a challenge.
+While shorter than Clark Range View, coming in around 2.5 miles, it is a bit of a climb and definitely a harder trek.
+Another great option is a snowshoe trek in Mariposa Grove, which boasts massive sequoias that you won’t want to miss

 Early mornings will be very chilly in Yosemite, so be prepared with hats, gloves, warm base layers, and jackets.
-Even though it is cold out, make sure you are still drinking plenty of water throughout the day.
-Plan on starting your hike around 8 or 9 and make sure you can finish it within 5-6 hours due to the shorter days of winter.
-Also keep in mind that micro spikes or crampons for your boots and trekking poles can be very useful for hiking in the snow and maintaining balance.
+Plan on starting your hike around 8 or 9, and make sure you can finish it within 5-6 hours due to the shorter days of winter.
+Remember that micro spikes or crampons for your boots and trekking poles can be very useful for hiking in the snow and maintaining balance.
 Some trails may be obscured completely by the snow forcing hikers to navigate by the tall, yellow triangle trail markers that some trails have or by GPS alone.
-Please keep in mind that if it is actively snowing (and even if it is not), you cannot rely on your footprints to lead you back to the trailhead.
+Remember that if it is actively snowing (and even if it is not), you cannot rely on your footprints to lead you back to the trailhead.

 BACKPACKING in January

 Traditional backing in Yosemite in January is very nearly impossible.
-Any of the trails that lead higher out of the valley, such as John Muir Trail which begins in Yosemite Valley, are impassable because of the snow.
+Any of the trails that lead higher out of the valley, such as the John Muir Trail, which begins in Yosemite Valley, are impassable because of the snow.
 But if you really want to try out your four-season tent and your sleeping bag rated for -10 degrees, Yosemite still has some options.
-You can try out your winter gear at base camp in the campgrounds that remain open in the winter which allows for a snow free– but still cold– experience.
+You can try out your winter gear at base camp in the campgrounds that remain open in the winter, allowing for a snow-free but cold experience.

-As an alternative to traditional backpacking, there are some snowshoe and cross country ski trails that allow overnight stays.
+As an alternative to traditional backpacking, some snowshoe and cross-country ski trails allow overnight stays.
 There are a few marked trails on Glacier Point Road and in the Crane Flats and Mariposa Grove areas as well as two overnight ski huts, one at Glacier Point and the other at Ostrander Lake.
-These basic structures of stone and brick provide rustic accommodations for those looking for an adventure.
+These basic stone and brick structures provide rustic accommodations for those looking for adventure.
 Only advanced skiers should attempt the trail to Ostrander Lake, but beginners can make it to the hut on Glacier Point.
-Reservations and/or wilderness permits are required for overnights stays.
+Reservations and/or wilderness permits are required for overnight stays.

 weather in january

-Yosemite National Park encompasses much more only Yosemite Valley so weather conditions vary drastically depending on where you are.
-Of course, in the winter months, other sections of the park at higher altitude such as Tuolumne Meadows are only accessible on skis.
-Generally across the park, Yosemite in January is typically very cold with a good amount of snow.
-Although sunny days with warmer temperatures are not too uncommon, the average temperature in Yosemite Valley and Wawona in January is a high of 48, and a low of 28 degrees Fahrenheit (9/-2 degrees Celsius).
-On average, it snows 8 days in January.
+Yosemite National Park encompasses much more only Yosemite Valley, so weather conditions vary drastically depending on where you are.
+Of course, in winter, other sections of the park at higher altitudes, such as Tuolumne Meadows, are only accessible on skis.
+Generally, Yosemite in January is typically very cold across the park, with a good amount of snow.
+Although sunny days with warmer temperatures are not too uncommon, the average temperature in Yosemite Valley and Wawona in January is a high of 48 and a low of 28 degrees Fahrenheit (9/-2 degrees Celsius).
+On average, it snows eight days in January.
 Water levels tend to be low, although some falls still tumble over the mighty cliffs but not at spring levels.
-The mornings and evening will be crisp and chilly so best to plan extended outdoor activities in the afternoons as long as you have enough time to complete your adventure before the early onset of winter nights.
+The mornings and evenings will be crisp and chilly, so best to plan extended outdoor activities in the afternoons as long as you have enough time to complete your adventure before the early onset of winter nights.

 It’s best to prepare for the toughest conditions that you might face when traveling to Yosemite in the winter.
 While it may be that your trip consists of mostly sunny days on the warmer side, at least the evenings will be very cold.
-Snow presents another complicating factor when packing as some materials loose their warmth if they get wet.
-Visitors should keep in mind while Yosemite is in one of the most mild mountain ranges in the world, it is still the mountains and the weather can change quickly.
-Layering your clothing is the best way to be prepared for these changes along with knowing when it’s time to turn around and get to shelter.
+Snow presents another complicating factor when packing, as some materials lose their warmth if they get wet.
+While Yosemite is in one of the most mild mountain ranges in the world, it is still the mountains, and the weather can change quickly.

 Wildlife in January